 The EU taxonomy considers different circumstances and obligations for different economic actors.
 These actors are divided into three groups:

-Financial market participant, including occupational pension providers, that offer and distribute financial products in the EU (including those from outside the EU)
+Financial market participants, including occupational pension providers, that offer and distribute financial products in the EU (including those from outside the EU)